MoBanerjee/SC1015_DSAI_MiniProject_Team6/README.md

   2. Linear Regression

 ## Conclusion
-  1. We obtained the best results with neural networks.It yielded a Mean Squared Error of only 0.026 which is lesser than that given by both the baseline        models(Random Forest and Linear Regression) used for statistical data.
+  1. For statistical data, we obtained the best results with neural networks.It yielded a Mean Squared Error of only 0.026 which is lesser than that given      by both the baseline models(Random Forest and Linear Regression).

   2. Random Forest model yielded an MSE of 15.53.
 It fared better than regression but fell short of the accuracy given by neural networks.